 What is a TBR list?

 TBR list stands for “to be read” and many people that discuss books a lot refer to this list as the books they are hoping to read.

 I have found that the biggest way to add extra reading time is by bringing my book with me during the day.
 I do a lot of waiting in 10-15 minutes increments and having my book with me allow me to read instead of just filling the time by scrolling through my phone (which I sometimes still do!)
 I also read every night before bed and usually for a few hours on the weekends during the day so it really adds up.
 I also listen to audio books when I am working on the computer or doing things around our house (like cleaning or folding laundry) and this really adds up.
 To read more about fitting in more reading into your daily life..click HERE.

 I get my audio books through my Audible membership and also on the Libby app.
 Our local library also has a great collective of audio books but I no longer have a car that has a CD player…but I did previously listen to a lot of audiobooks that way.

 The #bookstagram community is very active on Instagram and that is where I first started writing about books a couple of years ago.
 In 2018 I started my public IG feed @genthebookworm as well as this blog so I could have a more organized and specific place to share my reviews.
 You can review books on many different social media outlets but I have found that Instagram is the most interactive and really feels like a community.

-This past year I became a member of NetGalley and that is how I get most of my ARC of E-books.
+In 2018 I also became a member of NetGalley and that is how I get many of my ARC of E-books.
 Anyone can join and you just request books and you are approved individually by the specific publisher of the book.

 It is such an amazing way to read books before they are published and I love providing feedback that not only is helpful to the publisher and author but also help other readers when they are deciding what to read next.